-Doctors: Long-lasting cell treatment cured leukemia patients
+Cancer patients called cured a decade after gene therapy

 His doctors describe the two cases in a study published Wednesday in the journal Nature.
 They say the two examples show the treatment, called CAR-T cell therapy, can attack cancer immediately, then stay inside the body for years and evolve there to keep the disease at bay.
 Such so-called “living drugs” are now used by thousands around the world to treat certain blood cancers.

-Based on the results, “we can now conclude that CAR-T cells can actually cure patients of leukemia,” said Dr. Carl June, one of the authors of the study.
+Based on the 10-year results, “we can now conclude that CAR-T cells can actually cure patients of leukemia,” said Dr. Carl June, one of the authors of the study.

 The one-time treatment involves collecting the patient’s own T cells, white blood cells key to the immune system, and genetically changing them in the lab so that they will find and attack cancer cells.
 The modified cells are given back to the patient through IV.